 Each year the Board assesses several factors when determining remuneration outcomes.
-In addition to overall financial results, the Committee assesses performance including the quality of the results, achievement against individual objectives and the effectiveness of strategic initiatives implemented to determine the extent to which the overall outcomes adequately reflect actual performance and returns to shareholders.
-The following summary outlines the key context for and matters of interest in relation to remuneration governance:
+In addition to overall financial results, the Committee assesses quality of results, achievement against individual objectives and the effectiveness of strategic initiatives implemented, to determine the extent to which the overall outcomes adequately reflect actual performance and returns to shareholders.
+The following summary outlines matters of interest in relation to remuneration governance: